 News: short pieces on discoveries that guide the viewer to and through those discoveries

 Documentaries: Longer pieces that tie smaller elements together into a bigger user driven hierarchical path through the experience, a guided learning game experience.

-As the new game develops we will look into adding learning content back and creating a new updated free version of Earthsim.
+As the new game develops we will look into adding some form of learning content and creating a new updated free version of the Earthsim encyclopedia.